ThierryTouin/liferay-oauth-test/poc2-reactjs-liferay-keycloak/README.markdown

 ## 1. Technical Solution

 This demo showcases Liferay's ability to integrate a React application using a web component through the mechanism called client extension.
-The React application obtains the OAuth security token using the silent mode.
+Some of React applications obtains the OAuth security token using the silent mode.
 Technically, this involves acquiring a token via an invisible iframe, assuming the user is already logged in (i.e., the user has successfully entered their login/password on the SSO server).

+This scenario also demonstrates the use of a shared library for all React applications, allowing for :
+- Share common context between alls Aps
+- Share simple components
+- Share oauth components

+This scenario has a few issues, including :
+1. Css code is embedded in JS (not in separate files) which is a design problem
+2. Using shdow DOM and slots is not possible because CSS does not load properly because of problem 1
+3. Over complex webpack configuration to make it work.

+POC 3 should demonstrate the ability to solve these problems.

 #### 1. Architecture